PhazeRoOman/DCAI-OCR-Krooki/README.md

 Here are the simple steps do run and find the output:
 Go the following [folder](https://github.com/PhazeRoOman/DCAI-OCR-Krooki/tree/main/Krooki%20Image%20Classifier).
-In there, you will find the three scripts and the outputs folder.
-At this point, we have ran the code and the outputs you will need are all in the outputs folder.
+In there, you will find the four scripts, as well as the data and outputs folders.
+At this point, we have ran the code and the files generated are all in the outputs folder.
 However, you can also load the unclassfied dataframe to the clustering model and then run it again to generate the 3d interactive plot.
+Or run the code on the small sample of images we have provided.
+To do so, you just need to specify if you want to `c.generate_clusters_from_csv()` or `c.generate_clusters_from_imgs()`.

-Should you require to run the module on a the same dataset again, and you have access to the images, then you would have to change line 64 in [preprocessing.py]([/Krooki%20Image%20Classifier/](https://github.com/PhazeRoOman/DCAI-OCR-Krooki/tree/main/)preprocessing.py) file to the correct path.
-And change line 94 in [clustering.py](https://github.com/PhazeRoOman/DCAI-OCR-Krooki/tree/main/Krooki%20Image%20Classifier/clustering.py) to be `c.genrate_clusters_from_csv()`.
-And as alwyas, you must run the code from the [clustering.py](https://github.com/PhazeRoOman/DCAI-OCR-Krooki/tree/main/Krooki%20Image%20Classifier/clustering.py).
+Should you require to run the module on a the same dataset again, and you have access to the images, then you would have to place them [imgs](https://github.com/PhazeRoOman/DCAI-OCR-Krooki/tree/main/Krooki%20Image%20Classifier/data/imgs) folder.
+And as alwyas, you must run the code from the [main.py](https://github.com/PhazeRoOman/DCAI-OCR-Krooki/tree/main/Krooki%20Image%20Classifier/main.py) script.
 <!-- CONTACT -->

 ## Contact